wanadzmi/todo/README.md

 * Insert, update and remove tasks
 * Set start time and end time for the tasks
-* Use of Sqflite for data persistence and can store locally
+* Use of Sqflite database for data persistence and can store data locally

 ## How To Use